|

 Jr. is a criminal defense lawyer who practices in Little Rock,

 Arkansas.
+He is President of the National Association of Criminal Defense Lawyers.
 His criminal practice includes trials, appeals,

 and post-conviction litigation.
 As NACDL's